-This intimate restaurant features classic Italian dishes, serving signature dishes and wines that feature at Piero Selvaggio’s LA and Las Vegas Valntino restaurants.
+This intimate restaurant features classic Italian dishes, serving signature dishes and wines.

 Here guests dine on the eclectic cuisine made famous by Nobuyuki ‘Nobu’ Matsuhisa.
 The Sushi Bar offers a selection of his signature sushi and sashimi dishes, while Silk Road presents appetisers, soups, salads and desserts.

 Offering the ultimate experience for wine enthusiasts, providing a tasting menu to complement rare vintages for dinners of four to 14 people.

 There is a diverse range of entertainment options, aimed at the discerning theatre-goer, concert-lover and dance aficionado.
 Musical venues will host anything from nostalgic and classical to popular and contemporary, and there’s a whole host of other venues to enjoy as well.

 The Galaxy Show Lounge put Broadway-style shows on, then there’s the Starlite Club, Palm Court, for dancing and classical music concerts, Avenue Saloon, to hear the tinkle of the ivories, Connoisseur Club, where you can enjoy a cigar, Crystal Casino, Hollywood Theatre, a library containing more than 3,000 books, Bridge Lounge and finally Fantasia and Waves for children